TechDocsStudio/pushfeedback-docs/docs/installation/learndash.md

 # Feedback widget for LearnDash

-This guide will walk you through installing a feedback widget in LearnDash CMS to gather user feedback on your courses, lessons, quizzes, or topics.
-We will cover two installation modes: **Basic installation** (automatic placement) and **Advanced setup** (custom placement).
+PushFeedback collects user feedback directly from your website.
+This guide covers installation in LearnDash, with options for automatic and custom widget placement.

 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, you need:

 - A PushFeedback account.
 If you don't have one, [sign up for free](https://app.pushfeedback.com/accounts/signup/).
 - A project created in your PushFeedback dashboard.
 If you haven't created one yet, follow the steps in the [Quickstart](../quickstart.md#2-create-a-project) guide.
 - Access to your LearnDash website in [WordPress](wordpress.md).

 ## Basic installation

-To embed the PushFeedback widget into your LearnDash site:

 1. Access the admin dashboard of your LearnDash website by navigating to `http://yourwebsite.com/wp-admin/`.